Byter64/Hans2SoftwareTemplate/README.md

 ## Using Visual Studio Code
 (muss noch den Matthias fragen)

+## Distinguish between Desktop and wuehans
+If the have code, that should only be included in either the desktop build or the wueHans build, you can use the precprocessor macros #ifdef ... #endif with the symbols **WUEHANS** and **DESKTOP**.
+The desktop build will only have the **DESKTOP**, while the wueHans build will only have **WUEHANS** symbol defined.

 # Template Structure
 #### build/
 This directory will contain your built project